-- establishing separate, standalone hardcopy files for Disclosures; - limiting access to both electronic and hardcopy files dealing with Disclosures to certain NQBP Personnel only.
+- establishing separate, standalone hardcopy files for Disclosures; and - limiting access to both electronic and hardcopy files dealing with Disclosures to the Company Secretary and other limited NQBP Personnel with delegated responsibility for maintain PID records.

 The above matters must be reported to the Board and the Audit and Financial Risk Management Committee on a quarterly basis (or earlier if the nature of the matter warrants more timely Disclosure).
 This reporting should be made on an anonymous basis to protect the discloser from Reprisals, Victimisation or other adverse consequences.